aidanduffy68-prog/behavioral-oracle/docs/NARCISSUS_ECHO_MIRROR_ARTICLE.md

 ---

-## Validation: 1.99 Alpha Per Liquidation
+## Validation: Real Data from 13,659 Liquidations

 We didn't just build a demo.
 We validated it with real data.